Instructional Management and Leadership Ph.D.

 • Official transcripts of all undergraduate and graduate course work from an accredited college or university, a recognized international program or the equivalent.
 Applicants must have an overall undergraduate GPA of at least 3.0 and an overall graduate GPA of at least 3.25.

-• Three letters of recommendation submitted from professionals providing academic and/or work experience.
+• Two letters of recommendation submitted from professionals providing academic and/or work experience.

 • Current resume or vitae.

-• An essay (maximum five pages) on your career aspirations and reasons why you are applying for application into the Ph.D. in Instructional Management and Leadership program.
+• Write 1-2 pages on your career aspirations and reasons why you are applying for the Ph.D. in Instructional Management and Leadership program.

-In addition to the above required application materials, applicants must participate in a pre-screening interview with the doctoral program director and a personal interview with the doctoral admissions committee.
-A demonstration of writing proficiency will be conducted during the interview process.
+In addition to the above required application materials, applicants must participate in a pre-screening interview with the doctoral program director.
 Online students will be interviewed via a Skype call.

 International students also are required to complete a statement of financial support.
 Please refer to citizenship status on the application form for other required admissions materials.